Cyclone Nina

-Severe Tropical Cyclone Nina was a significant tropical cyclone, which impacted six island nations and caused several deaths.
-The system was first noted as a tropical low over the Cape York Peninsula on December 21.
-Over the next few days the system moved south-westwards and moved into the Gulf of Carpentaria where it was named Nina, after it had developed into a tropical cyclone during December 23.
-The system was subsequently steered south-eastwards by an upper level trough of low pressure, before it made landfall as a Category 2 tropical cyclone on the Cape York Peninsula near Cape Keerweer during December 25.
-Over land the system weakened into a tropical low before it regenerated into a tropical cyclone over the Coral Sea during December 28.
+Severe Tropical Cyclone Nina was a significant tropical cyclone which impacted six island nations from December 1992 to January 1993.
+The system was first noted as a tropical low over the Cape York Peninsula on 21 December.
+Over the next few days the system moved south-westwards and moved into the Gulf of Carpentaria where it was named Nina, after it had developed into a tropical cyclone during 23 December.
+The system was subsequently steered south-eastwards by an upper level trough of low pressure, before it made landfall as a Category 2 tropical cyclone on the Cape York Peninsula near Cape Keerweer on 25 December.
+Over land the system weakened into a tropical low before it regenerated into a tropical cyclone over the Coral Sea on 28 December.
 The system subsequently moved north-eastwards, under the influence of Severe Tropical Cyclone Kina and an upper level ridge of high pressure.
-During January 1, 1993, Nina peaked with sustained wind speeds of 140 km/h (85 mph), as it affected Rennell, Bellona and Temotu provinces in the Solomon Islands.
+During 1 January 1993, Nina peaked with sustained wind speeds of 140 km/h (85 mph), as it affected Rennell, Bellona and Temotu provinces in the Solomon Islands.
 The system subsequently gradually weakened as it accelerated eastwards and affected Rotuma, Wallis and Futuna, Tonga and Niue.
-Nina was subsequently absorbed by Kina, while both systems were located near the Southern Cook Islands during January 5.
+Nina was subsequently absorbed by Kina, while both systems were located near the Southern Cook Islands during 5 January.